jeraldrich/blog/docs/python_go_future.rst

 There are no classes in Go.
 This might seem crazy for an enterprise ready language, but this is by language design choice, not language immaturity.

 Instead of classes in Go, you have interfaces and structs.
-Structs are collections of strongly declared types, which can also include interfaces, and interfaces are a collections of structs or methods
+Structs are collections of strongly declared types, which can also include interfaces.
+Interfaces are a collection of structs or methods.

 Go by design, encourages a composition pattern approach rather than an elegant class inheritance hierarchy.

-Instead of thinking about all the different types of cars a vehicle can be, design your vehicle so it can be easily used in ways you didn't think of, such as a bike.
+Instead of thinking about all the different types of cars a vehicle can be, design your vehicle so it can be easily used in ways you didn't think of - such as a bike.

 This forces you to design methods and functionality so that your methods do one and one thing only.